imqueue/imqueue.com/tutorial/other-services.md

 Any way, the [complete source code is available on GitHub](https://github.com/imqueue-sandbox/time-table)

-Go to next chapter - [API Service.
+Go to the next chapter - [API Service.
 Integration](/tutorial/api-service)